-This short story is taken from Dr Preston's third book, Stones in my Clog.
-I can assure you that it's absolutely true!
+Dizzy is a short story is taken from Dr Bernard Preston's third book, Stones in my Clog.
+I can assure you that it is absolutely true.

 It took the sum total of ten minutes to go from obscurity, to fame and on to infamy.
 One of the longest ten minutes of my life.
 Of course I knew the TV crew was coming to the clinic, but nobody prepared me for the fact that I was going to be making a guest appearance.

-Dizzy, also known as VERTIGO, though not quite the same.
+Dizzy, also known as VERTIGO, though is not quite the same.

 ‘When does your back hurt?’